 THE COMMENTARY TO ART.
 15 OF THE OECD MODEL OF CONVENTION

 The OECD Commentary on art.
-15 (which concerns the income from employment) confirms what is indicated by the Interpello 621/2021: to identify the Contracting State in which the work performance is actually considered carried out, it is necessary to have regard to the place where the employee is physically present when exercising the activity for which he is remunerated.
+15 (which concerns the income from employment) confirms what it's indicated by the Interpello 621/2021: to identify the Contracting State in which the work performance is actually carried out, it's necessary to consider the place where the employee is physically present when exercising the activity for which he is remunerated.

-Therefore, from the analysis of these two sources, there is no doubt that in the case of a worker who works in smart working in Italy for an American Employer, the job services are rendered in Italy.
+Therefore, from the analysis of these two sources, there is no doubt that in the case of a US Citizen who works in remote working in Italy for a US Employer, the job services are rendered in Italy.

 ART.
-15 OF THE ITALY - AMERICA CONVENTION
+15 OF THE ITALIAN - AMERICAN TAX CONVENTION

 The text of art.
 15 is the following one: